-There shall exist at least one corresponding inner element declaration for an outer element reference in a simulation model. [inner/outer components may be used to model simple fields, where some physical quantities, such as gravity vector, environment temperature or environment pressure, are accessible from all components in a specific model hierarchy.
+There shall exist at least one corresponding inner element declaration for an outer element reference in a simulation model.
+An outer element component may be of a partial class [but the referenced inner component must be of a non-partial class]. [inner/outer components may be used to model simple fields, where some physical quantities, such as gravity vector, environment temperature or environment pressure, are accessible from all components in a specific model hierarchy.
 Inner components are accessible throughout the model, if they are not "shadowed" by a corresponding inner declaration in a more deeply nested level of the model hierarchy.]